• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: EcommerceCoffeeBreak.com | Apple Podcasts | Spotify

 Claus Lauter has been in digital marketing and ecommerce for over 25 years, and that experience shows in how he runs his interviews.
-The Ecommerce Coffee Break is built for efficiency – episodes are short, focused, and designed to be consumed on the go.
-With over 450 episodes published and new content released multiple times a week, there’s always something relevant in the feed.
+The Ecommerce Coffee Break is built for efficiency.
+Episodes are short, focused, and designed to be consumed on the go.
+With over 480 episodes published and new content released every Tuesday and Thursday, there’s always something relevant in the feed.
+The show ranks in the top 5% most popular globally on ListenNotes and has become one of the fastest growing podcasts in the Shopify ecosystem, drawing over 250,000 listens in 2024 and reaching 15,000+ monthly listeners.

 Host: Susan Bradley